Average reduction in contract cycle times observed after adoption

 In France, ANSSI publishes the reference frameworks applicable to trust-service providers (PSCO, PSCE) and delivers qualifications.
 The main frameworks — RGS, PVID, First-Level Security Certification — articulate with European ETSI standards (EN 319 401, EN 319 411, EN 319 421).
 The SecNumCloud label, required by the "Cloud at the centre" doctrine, governs the use of cloud platforms for administrations and OIV (operators of vital importance).

-At national level, Article 1367 of the Civil Code — introduced by the law of 13 March 2000 and amended by the ordinance of 10 February 2016 — recognises the electronic signature as equivalent to a handwritten signature, subject to reliable identification of the signer and document integrity.
-Decree No 2017-1416 of 28 September 2017 sets out the conditions of the presumption of reliability reserved for QES.
-Article 1366 of the Civil Code, for its part, admits the electronic writing as evidence.
+At the national level, article 1367 of the Civil Code — introduced by the law of March 13, 2000 and amended by the ordinance of February 10, 2016 — grants electronic signature the same value as handwritten signature, subject to reliable identification of the signer and document integrity.
+Decree no. 2017-1416 of September 28, 2017 specifies the conditions for the presumption of reliability reserved for QES.
+Article 1366 of the Civil Code, for its part, admits electronic writing as evidence.

 Cross-referenced qualitative analysis: Markess / Forrester benchmarks, observation of our customer base and discussions with decision-makers.
 Dynamics are very heterogeneous across sectors; the "average" overall adoption masks significant gaps.